rokob/rokob.github.com/_posts/2014-05-03-something-new.md

 of publishing a fair amount of their work.
 They also built some tools that are used across different teams in addition to spinning out a few teams dedicated to things like ensuring the systems used for measuring events was correct and scalable.
-At some point after the analytics org was formed, there was some policitcal manuvering and some bickering which led to a new group of people getting the title Data Scientist.
+At some point after the analytics org was formed, there was some political maneuvering and some bickering which led to a new group of people getting the title Data Scientist.
 These were the people in the analytics org who had also gone through the engineering bootcamp when they joined.
 It was deemed that data scientists were just analysts who could also code.
-However, going through bootcamp and being able to code are not actually synonomous.
-The people at the top of analytics, being ignorant of what both data scientists and analysts do, made this decision mostly as a recruting tool.
-People at other companies were being called data scientists and were turning down Facebook offers for roles as analytsts.
+However, going through bootcamp and being able to code are not actually synonymous.
+The people at the top of analytics, being ignorant of what both data scientists and analysts do, made this decision mostly as a recruiting tool.
+People at other companies were being called data scientists and were turning down Facebook offers for roles as analysts.
 So let them have the title.
 Well, this seriously offended the team formerly known as Data Science, but the reason was not understood by those who made this decision.
 The reason this is offensive has to do with guilt by association, roughly.
-If I interact with only one person with a particular title, say as an engineer working with a data scientist, and that person is terrible, I will natually view the next data scientist I come across in a slightly negative light.
+If I interact with only one person with a particular title, say as an engineer working with a data scientist, and that person is terrible, I will naturally view the next data scientist I come across in a slightly negative light.
 Now that is generalizing, but everyone does it.
 I got this same type of stereotype applied to me when people found out I was in the analytics org because of the interactions they had had with analysts.

 I was not on the Data Science team, I didn't know there was a distinction before I joined Facebook.
-I was sold on the concept that it was all the same thing, just that I would mostly be working on problems realted to the product rather than writing papers.
+I was sold on the concept that it was all the same thing, just that I would mostly be working on problems related to the product rather than writing papers.
 This was fine with me because if I wanted to be writing papers I would have stayed in academics.
 However, I was misled, and things only got worse.
 The analytics org at Facebook has so many problems that I don't really want to go into all of them